 The contractor must comply with current OSHA standards for the use of mobile cranes and other material hoisting equipment.
 All hoisting equipment must be posted with the rated capacity.
-Documentation of OSHA-required inspections must be presented to the Buyer's Designated Representative prior to use on the Buyer's property.
 Personnel are not permitted under a suspended load.
 The use of cranes is limited to trained and authorized personnel only.